Robust Model Predictive Control for Nonlinear Systems Using Convex Restriction: Numerical Results

 \section{Numerical Results}

 This section presents a numerical example that is illustrated on a ground vehicle navigation model.
 This example contains nonconvex safety constraints, which are obstacles in the context of navigation problems.
-The numerical experiments were done on 3.3 GHz Intel Core i7 with 16 GB Memory, and the convex optimization problems were implemented with JuMP/Julia \cite{jump}.
-The MOSEK solver was used to solve the convex QCQP problems generated by convex restriction.
+The numerical experiments were done on 3.3 GHz Intel Core i7 with 16 GB Memory, and the convex optimization problems were implemented with Python with CVXPY with ECOS as the solver \cite{jump}.
+The MOSEK solver was used to solve the convex Quadratically Constrained Quadratic Programming problems generated by convex restriction.